Causes of Opioid Addiction

 How Are Opioids Addictive?

 Opioids affect the chemistry of the brain by stimulating the Opioid receptors in the brain cells which comprise the brain’s reward system.
-When Opioids interact with these brain cells, they cause the brain to release dopamine, an organic chemical which causes feelings of relaxation and pleasure and also blunts sensations of pain.
-Opioids may not result in addiction when a person uses them in moderation to alleviate severe pain, such as after surgery.
+When Opioids interact with these brain cells, they cause the brain to release dopamine, an organic chemical which causes feelings of relaxation and blunts sensations of pain.
+Opioids might not result in addiction when someone uses them in moderation to alleviate severe pain, such as after surgery.
 However, when someone uses Opioids too frequently or without a legitimate medical purpose, they might develop tolerance and dependency.
 A person who uses Opioids repeatedly will accustom his or her brain to a certain dosage.
 When brain cells become less responsive and develop a tolerance to a certain dose, they release less dopamine and the user begins to take larger doses of the Opioid to continue to experience the effects of the drug.

 The Problem With Prescriptions